ab4d/CadImporter/README.md

     // The following line will try to use CadUnitTypes enum from Ab4d.OpenCascade library.
 This will load OpenCascade dlls.
     ImporterUnitsComboBox.ItemsSource = Enum.GetNames<Ab4d.OpenCascade.CadUnitTypes>();

+## Roadmap

+- Add support for importing IGES and BREP files.
+- Add sample that works with Ab4d.SharpEngine.
+- Add progress indication while reading the file.